-Paper recycling is the range of activities associated with the recovery and processing of scrap paper so that it can be used in the production of new paper products.
+Recycling has become a popular industry in the United States due to a growing interest in saving the planet.
+Paper recycling makes up a large segment of the industry and is defined as the range of activities associated with the recovery and processing of scrap paper so that it can be used in the production of new paper products.

 The History of Paper Recycling

-The first large-scale paper recycling is believed to have taken place during World War I in the U.S. In the Second World War, paper recycling once again received a significant boost caused by the need for materials.
-Over time, the paper recycling rate slowly increased, and around 75% of paper and paperboard mills in the U.S. use recovered paper in the production of new paper.
-40% of the mills rely only on recycled paper.
+The first large-scale paper recycling is believed to have taken place during World War I in the United States.
+In the Second World War, paper recycling once again received a significant boost caused by the need for materials.
+Over time, the paper recycling rate slowly increased, and around 75% of paper and paperboard mills in the United States use recovered paper in the production of new paper.
+Forty percent of the mills rely only on recycled paper.

 Recyclable and Non-Recyclable Paper

-Nearly all kinds of papers are recyclable.
+Nearly all kinds of paper are recyclable.
 Paper items that are not typically acceptable in collection bins include brown and craft envelopes, carbon paper, paper towels, tissues, candy wrappers, coffee cups, and pizza boxes.
-Some of the most commonly recycled paper items include cardboard, newsprint and magazines, manuals and booklets, and assorted office papers.
+Some of the most commonly recycled paper items include cardboard, newsprint and magazines, manuals and booklets, and office paper.

-Waste papers are collected from collection bins and deposited in a big recycling container along with the paper received from other collection bins.
+- Collection.
+Waste papers are collected from collection bins and deposited in a large recycling container along with the paper received from other collection bins.

-All the recovered or collected paper waste then gets transported to the paper recycling plant on a collection van or truck.
+- Transportation.
+All of the recovered or collected paper waste then gets transported to the paper recycling plant on a collection van or truck.

-After getting transported to the recycling plant, papers are sorted into different paper categories—such as cardboard, newspapers, newsprint, magazine paper, computer paper, etc.
+- Sorting.
+After getting transported to the recycling plant, the papers are sorted into different paper categories, such as cardboard, newspapers, newsprint, magazine paper, and computer paper.

-- Pulp Screening and Cleaning: To remove contamination from the pulp, the pulp is forced through screens with holes of different sizes and shapes to remove contaminants such as globs of glue and bits of plastic.
+- Pulp screening and cleaning.
+To remove contamination from the pulp, the pulp is forced through screens with holes of different sizes and shapes to remove contaminants such as globs of glue and bits of plastic.
 If the pulp still contains any heavy contaminants like staples, the pulp may be spun around in huge cone-shaped cylinders.
-The cylinders throw the heavy contaminants out of the cone using centripetal force, while light contaminants go to the center of the cone and are removed.
+The cylinders throw the heavy contaminants out of the cone using centripetal force, while light contaminants move to the center of the cone and are removed.

-- De-Inking: Next begins the removing of ink from the paper fibers of the pulp, while sticky materials known as “stickies” are also separated.
+- De-inking.
+Next begins the removal of ink from the paper fibers of the pulp, while sticky materials, known as “stickies,” are also separated.
 De-inking is done through a combination of mechanical actions like shredding and the addition of chemicals.
 Light and small ink particles are removed using water, while heavier and larger particles are removed using air bubbles in a process called flotation.

-- Refining, Color Stripping, and Bleaching: In the refining stage, the pulp is beaten to make the paper fibers swell.
+- Refining, color stripping, and bleaching.
+In the refining stage, the pulp is beaten to make the paper fibers swell.
 Beating the pulp also separates individual fibers to facilitate new paper production from the separated fibers.
-In case coloring is required, color stripping chemicals are added to the fibers to get rid of the dyes from the paper.
-In this process, brown papers are obtained.
+If coloring is required, color stripping chemicals are added to the fibers to remove the dyes from the paper.
 When the goal is to produce white recycled paper, the pulp is bleached with oxygen, chlorine dioxide, or hydrogen peroxide to make them brighter or whiter.

 In the final stage of the paper recycling process, the cleaned paper pulp is then ready to be used in the production of new paper.
 Normally, the pulp is blended with virgin wood fibers to provide the new paper with added smoothness and strength.
-The recycled paper fibers can be used alone as well, however.
+However, the recycled paper fibers can also be used alone.
 At this stage, the paper pulp is mixed with chemicals and hot water.
 The percentage of hot water in the mixture is far greater than that of paper fibers and chemicals.

 The mixture is fed into the headbox of a papermaking machine and sprayed in a continuous jet onto a large wire mesh-like screen moving very fast through the machine.
-As the water from the mixture starts to drain out, the recycled paper fibers begin to bond together to form a watery sheet.
-The sheet moves quickly through a series of felt-cover press-rollers that squeeze out more water from the paper pulp, and it comes out as freshly manufactured paper.
+As the water from the mixture starts to drain, the recycled paper fibers begin to bond to form a watery sheet.
+The sheet moves quickly through a series of felt-cover press-rollers that squeeze out more water resulting in a freshly manufactured sheet of paper.